Hume-Fogg High School: History

 Hume School, serving the first through 12th grades, opened in 1855 on Eighth Avenue (Spruce Street) just north of Broad and was the first public school in Nashville.

 In 1875 Fogg High School was built adjacent to Hume School at the corner of Broad and Eighth and absorbed its high school students.
 Around 1910 both schools were razed and replaced by Hume-Fogg High School, a Gothic Revival building, which opened in 1912.
 The building consists of five floors including a basement, which has several tunnels leading to various locations in downtown Nashville.
 However, they are currently boarded off and inaccessible.
 In 1942 Hume-Fogg was recast as a technical and vocational school.

-It continued in this capacity until the 1982 court-supervised desegregation of Nashville's public school system, decades after the US Supreme Court ruled that segregation of public schools was unconstitutional.
-In that year Hume-Fogg was redeveloped as an academic magnet school for Nashville's gifted and talented secondary students.
+It continued in this capacity until the 1972 court-supervised desegregation of Nashville's public school system, decades after the US Supreme Court ruled that segregation of public schools was unconstitutional.
+In 1983 Hume-Fogg was redeveloped as an academic magnet school for Nashville's gifted and talented secondary students.
 In the 2004–2005 school year Hume-Fogg celebrated its sesquicentennial anniversary.